Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Investigators determined that Edwina had been beaten and then shot execution-style.
 Fred had been beaten to death with a claw hammer.
 His eyes had been gouged from his skull and his genitals had been removed.

-After Fred and Edwina were dead, the couple were dragged into the downstairs bathtub, according to a quote from the Amarillo Globe Times by Captain (at the time) L.D.
+After Fred and Edwina were dead, the couple was dragged into the downstairs bathtub, according to a quote from the Amarillo Globe Times by Captain (at the time) L.D.
 Morrison.
-It was in here that the bodies were completely drained of blood, and their limbs and torsos cut into fridge-sized pieces.
+It was there that the bodies were completely drained of blood, and their limbs and torsos were cut into fridge-sized pieces.
 The couple’s organs were later found in a nearby sewer – the killer had chopped them up and flushed them down the toilet.
 Lord help me.
 The toi👏let👏 !!!

 The medical examiner is quoted in the Amarillo Globe Times as saying: “Whoever did this apparently took their time and knew what they were doing.
 The dismembering was a fairly neat job.”
 Which, I guess as far as compliments go if you’re a murderer, that’s a good one.

 The house had been carefully cleaned of the blood and evidence, though tests indicated a large amount of blood had been cleaned from the bathroom floor and tub.
 The wooden stairs leading to Charles’ bedroom had been scrubbed clean.
 In his room, there was clothing, a hot plate and kettle, dishes and a collection of ham radios.
 There was also a bloodied keyhole saw.

 Authorities determined they were looking for someone who had experience with anatomy.
 They believed the keyhole saw is what was used to dismember Fred and Edwina.